China–Greece relations: The role of Greek shipowners

 Although China and Greece were enemies in the early years of the Cold War, with their militaries directly confronting each other in the Korean War, many Greek shipowners greatly helped the Chinese Communist regime of Mao Zedong during these same years by breaking the trade embargo imposed on China by most Western countries (Greece among them) and secretly carrying cargoes to Chinese ports.
 During the Korean War, freight rates rocketed as demand for supplies reached enormous heights.
 Greek shipowners made their tonnage available to Mao's government, in a win-win situation, as Mao successfully broke the embargo and secured vital supplies while the shipowners enjoyed excellent profits.

 The most prominent example was that of Aristotle Onassis, who used American-made ships (the T2 Tankers) of his private fleet (then the largest privately owned fleet in the world) flying the Honduran, Panamanian and Liberian flags to transport cargoes to Chinese ports.
 In a similar operation coordinated with the Chinese Communist intelligence services, Onassis used his tankers to transport petroleum to China, in ships flying the Saudi flag.

+Chinese investments in Greece

+In October 2009, COSCO leased for 30 years part of the Port of Piraeus, the cargo level two years later was three times higher than before.
+COSCO has a 67% ownership stake in the Port of Piraeus.